paigenomadgirl/designmusings/content/projects/SpotOn.md

 +++

-**Client**

 <a href: "/http://spotonparking.com/" target=_blank">SpotOn</a> is a new startup that helps marry frustrated drivers looking for parking with people who have driveways not always.
 Example: I only use my driveway in the evenings.
 With SpotOn, I can list the spot and rent it out for X amount of money hourly or monthly.
 If I'm a driver and have been searching for parking for the past hour, I can see an available spot near me thanks to SpotOn.

 If you live in San Francisco (or any big city) you can imagine how a service like this could be a lifesaver for city dwellers.

-So it was with this excitment that I first met with the SpotOn team to figure out how I could help them.
+**Opportunity**

 SpotOn has two site experiences: Listers & Parkers.
 They wanted to tackle the Listers side first.

-**Opportunity**

-SpotOn built a prototype and wanted to validate the design before shipping.
+They built a prototype and wanted to validate the design before shipping.
 Tradecraft came onboard to help.

 <a href="/images/SpotOnMeeting.jpg" data-lightbox="opportunity" data-title="Opportunity Matrix"><img src="/images/SpotOnMeeting.jpg"/></a>
 <div class="image-caption">Reviewing The Prototype</div>